-Since October 2018, Prof. Nico Bruns has been part of the faculty at the University of Strathclyde, Glasgow, where he is full Professor of Macromolecular Chemistry in the Department of Pure and Applied Chemistry.
-Some staff remain under his scientific supervision at AMI, while the rest of his team now works in his labs in Glasgow.
+Since December 2021, Prof. Nico Bruns is the Professor of Sustainable Functional Polymers at the Technical University of Darmstadt in Germany.
+Some staff remain under his scientific supervision at AMI.
 For the most up-to-date information about his group's activities, please visit https://bruns-lab.com.

 The research carried out by AMI's Macromolecular Chemistry group, led by Professor Nico Bruns, has always been motivated by a fascination for polymers and proteins.
 The rationale behind his team's work exploits the various functions of proteins, such as their ability to self-assemble into well-defined three dimensional structures and to act as catalysts, and merges them with polymer systems, which are relatively easy to synthesize, and can be tailored to specific applications.